petrsynek/bus_server/README.md

 ## Additional notes:
 - [x] Use a git repository hosted on GitHub (please add me there as a collaborator https://github.com/H00N24)
-- Use mocked S3 using Moto (https://github.com/getmoto/moto)
+- [x] Use mocked S3 using Moto (https://github.com/getmoto/moto) - used in tests
-- Apply modern best practices for Python
+- [x] Apply modern best practices for Python ???
-- Add simple CI for verifying these practices and tests
+- [x] Add simple CI for verifying these practices and tests
-- Simple docker file for deployment
+- [x] Simple docker file for deployment

 ## Ref server API:

 as in ref_server.py

+# Solution

+## Architecture

+The application is divided into two main components: the API and the data processing.

+The API is implemented using litestar.
+Swagger is used for API documentation.

+It can be set up to run local storage or with a mocked S3 bucket.

+The data processing is implemented using pandas.
+It reads the data from the S3 bucket, processes it, and returns the statistics.

+The project is covered with tests using pytest.

+Project contains Dockerfile and can be run with docker-compose.

+**Check makefile for more commands.**

+## Possible improvements

+- [ ] Use some more robust queue system for processing tasks (Celery, Redis...)
+- [ ] Add integration tests (partially done - could be run by docker-compose)
+- [ ] Make the RootModel work to display the swagger documentation correctly